-So on that same loan amount, you would need to show a sufficient income to debt ratio to afford $12,000 per annum or $1000 per month.
+So on that same loan amount, you’d need to show a sufficient income to debt ratio to afford $12,000 per annum or $1,000 per month.

-That’s almost double what you actually need to pay per month!
+That’s almost double of what you actually need to pay per month!

 How can a broker help investors?